 Get ready to be blown away with Italy by train by the moment you step foot onto its great soil.
 The land of history, magnificent architecture, overwhelming culture and such elegant, sophisticated and well-mannered people will be something you will remember till your last day!
 Want to know a secret?
 Italy by train is even more spectacular than you can imagine!

-Now, since you are going to the land of Romeo and Juliet by train, here are some useful tips you’ll probably want to follow (especially if you’ve never been to Italy and don’t speak the language fluently):
+Now, since you are going to the land of Romeo and Juliet by train, here are some useful tips you will probably want to follow (especially if you have never been to Italy and do not speak the language fluently):

 Finding Your Way around Italy By Train Schedule

 For everyone traveling across Italy by train and wanting to get their facts together, choose between: